Last Updated on

 Sadly, that’s all there is to the Chrome extension.
 It can’t match up to the web app’s powerful filters.
 Plus, it’s pretty unfortunate that Jungle Scout offers the Chrome extension as a separately priced tool.

 Moving on, if you want to conduct comprehensive market research on Jungle Scout, you’re going to have to rely on its Niche Hunter.
-It’s optimized for analyzing opportunities based on various relevant market factors like the average prices and sales numbers, plus listing and competition parameters.
+It’s optimized for analyzing opportunities based on various relevant market factors like the average prices and sales numbers, plus product listing and competition parameters.

 When you click on the tab, you’ll notice that it’s strikingly similar to the Product Database.
 You get several filters for specifying the ranges you’d be interested in, plus marketplace options for choosing the specific Amazon country.

 However, I decided to run my search without specifying any parameter.
-And the corresponding results showed the average prices in the leading product niches, accompanied by their respective categories, the average number of units sold, level of competition, listing quality score, plus opportunity score.
+And the corresponding results showed the average prices in the leading product niches, accompanied by their respective categories, the average number of units sold, level of competition, product listing quality score, plus opportunity score.

 Well, I guess the average price and the average number of units sold would be self-explanatory.
 But, interestingly, it turns out there’s an important disclaimer.
 Apparently, the figures displayed do not exhaustively reflect all the products.
 They only show the averages of the top 10 products listings.